 As if its already impressive features weren't enough, the newly developed coating can be mass-produced roll-to-roll.
 For the uninitiated, it's a roll printing process: yes sir, rolls of self-cleaning coatings to be applied to solar cells, windows and other existing surfaces.

-During testing, engineers built an early, small pilot plant to produce "rolls" of thin glass with the titanium oxide coating, which is up to 150 nanometers thick.
-However, as you can imagine, no matter how thin glass is, it is fragile and vulnerable to heat, so Fraunhofer's efforts are now focused on using polymer films.
+During the tests, engineers built a first, small pilot plant to produce “rolls” of thin glass with titanium oxide coating, which is up to 150 nanometers thick.
+However, as you might imagine, as thin as glass is, it is fragile and vulnerable to heat, so Fraunhofer's efforts are now focused on using polymer films.

 We are close to an important advance in the field of PV: self-cleaning panels mean more efficient panels, less subject to bad weather or (for example) to arid and dusty desert environments, where many mega-plants could arise.
 We will follow all the developments of this research.